Overview

 Groups (European Commission)

-Commission expert group - Civil Society Forum on Drugs#E02681#https://ec.europa.eu/transparency/expert-groups-register/screen/expert-groups/consult?groupID=2681 #Member #C#Civil society#Sub-group on Relations with International Institutions
+Commission expert group - Civil Society Forum on Drugs#E02681#https://ec.europa.eu/transparency/expert-groups-register/screen/expert-groups/consult?lang=en&groupID=2681 #MEMBER #C#Civil society

 Groups (European Parliament)